MetalArend/authentication-bundle/README.md

 Upcoming
 ========

+- TODO Add KuleuvenSwitchUserToken
+- TODO ShibbolethSwitchUserPersistenceSubscriber should authenticate token in onKernelRequest with ShibbolethAuthenticationProvider
 - TODO Create sub arrays in the config.yml configuration settings: authentication, shibboleth, ldap
 - TODO Check if the Shib-Handler attribute is present, and give notice if it is different than the configuration
 - TODO Add the expected identity-provider value, and check for it on production (and use it locally as an overwrite?)